Managing Relocation Depression

 You may find that familiarizing yourself with your new neighborhood alleviates symptoms of relocation depression.
 If you've recently moved to a new city, state, or country, consider exploring.
 Look up tourist attractions in your area to get an idea of how to become a tourist in your new home.
 You might find exciting or interesting activities available that weren't offered near your old home.
 Additionally, exploring could be a valuable way to make new friends or learn about the locals.

-If you're feeling relocation depression while out and about, consider taking pictures or videos of your new location and sending them to your family or friends from your old city.
-They might feel excited for you and help raise your spirits.
+If you're experiencing relocation depression while out and about, consider taking pictures or videos of your new location and sending them to your family or friends from your old city.
+They might create some excitement for you and help raise your spirits.
 See if you can find a unique spot in nature or a hiking trail near your home.
-Studies show that spending time in nature or changing your location can benefit your mental health.
+Studies show that spending time in nature or changing your location can benefit your mental health and ease symptoms of depression.

 2. Make your home feel as comfortable as possible

-The majority of people report feeling most comfortable in their homes.
 Having a safe space to unwind after a long day can feel cathartic.
-Once you've unpacked your boxes, consider adding decorations around the house that make you feel peaceful and calm.
+Once you've unpacked your boxes, consider adding decorations around the house that help you feel peaceful and calm.

-If you don't have many decorations to unpack or put out, consider purchasing a few affordable items to make your environment feel more comfortable.
+If you don't have many decorations to unpack or put out, consider purchasing a few affordable items to help your environment feel more comfortable.

 These items might include:

-• Incense or candles that make you feel calm
+• Incense or candles that help calm you

 • Wall art